debraysimon/tpxle-doc/docs/D-Reference/ThingParkLocationURLs/readme.md

 * [Abeeway support](https://thingpark.page.link/AbeewaySupport) if you purchased trackers from Actility or Abeeway.

 ## Access to Abeeway Device Manager and DX Location API

 This table describes how to access  (ADM) and  for all the ThingPark platforms.

 ::: warning Important

-When routing the LoRaWAN® payloads to ThingPark Location, you must set the content type to XML.
+- When routing the LoRaWAN® payloads to ThingPark Location, you must set the content type to XML.
+- The routing URLs below are for ThingPark Location B2B use case.
+If you wish to use Abeeway mobile app, please visit [here](../../C-Procedure-Topics/GetStartedMobileApp_T/README.md). **The routing URL for B2B Use case and B2C Use case should never be set at the same time on the same tracker towards to the same ThingPark Location platform.
+This is not supported and will result in errors for both the use cases.
+The tracker can be only in one of the use cases but NOT both at the same time.**
 :::

 | ThingPark operator      | Abeeway Device Manager (ADM) | AS routing URL | AS Key (Tunnel Interface Authentication Key) | DX API Platform | DX API Prefix |